moise-mulungu/mixed-react-projects/project-info/teamdm/tech/javascript/array-methods/array-methods.md

 ;[2, 5, 3].sort((a, b) => a - b) // !!! never a > b!
 I've done this a few times.
 Doesn't work because ... a>b returns a boolean, not a number

-// DM: todoMM: remove all the below once you've moved these to other files(done)